CTE Home Programs Public Leadership

-The Public Safety program of study is a four-level program that includes five courses designed to familiarize students with legal concepts and review essential cases in constitutional law.
-The Public Safety curriculum is designed to promote learning, trigger critical thinking, and expose students to complex theories and practices in today’s law enforcement industry.
+The Law Enforcement (Public Safety) CTE program of study is a four-level program that includes courses designed to familiarize students with legal concepts and review essential cases in constitutional law.
+The curriculum is designed to promote learning, trigger critical thinking, and expose students to complex theories and practices in today’s law enforcement industry.
 The program’s curriculum is complemented by relevant work-based learning opportunities that expand their understanding, increase their engagement, and broaden their awareness of the industry and career possibilities within it.

 Course Sequence: